vegaprotocol/specs/protocol/0062-spam-protection.md

 parameter per transaction type (which will be a lot eventually), it would be better to have a table with transactions/parameters that forms one network parameter]

+- For delegation transactions, we also count associated vega tokens that have been associated in the same epoch (provided the number of tokens passes a threshold).
+Though this increases the dependency on Ethereum speed/cost, this is necessary for useability.
 - Any tokenholder with more than <min_voting_tokens> tokens has <num_votes> voting attempts per epoch and issue, i.e., they can change their mind <num_votes>-1 times in one epoch.
 This means, a transaction is pre_block rejected, if there are <num_votes> or more votes on the same issue in the blockchain in this epoch, and